parpalak/rose/README.md

 // ],
 ```

-Please note that these recommendations are supported on MySQL and PostgreSQL databases,
+> [!NOTE]
-but they are not implemented in SQLite due to limited SQL support.
+> Recommendations are supported on MySQL and PostgreSQL databases, but they are not implemented in SQLite due to limited SQL support.